Updated: Shooting on Las Vegas Strip kills 50-plus, wounds more than 200

 Concert-goers reported hearing what they described as automatic gun fire during the shooting.

-See video top of t his report.
+See video top of this report.

-Lombardo said they believe this was a “lone wolf” attack but said they were looking for a roommate of the dead suspect as a person of interest.
+Lombardo said they believe this was a “lone wolf” attack but said they were looking for a roommate of the dead suspect as a person of interest, Marilou Danley, 62, who was ultimately located by police in the early morning hours.

 The two slain off-duty officers were attending the concert, Lombardo said.
 An on-duty officer was in critical condition and another was wounded, Lombardo said.